 Features reading and analysis of works by Latin American writers.
 Covers literary styles, historical background, and the unique voices and perspectives of authors from this region.
 Uses a chronological, regional or thematic approach.
-F
+W

-ENG260 Introduction to Women Writers
+ENG260 Introduction to Women Writers 3 class hrs/wk, 3 cr.

 Focuses on the achievements and perspectives of women writers through critical analysis of their literary works and literary strategies.
 Uses a chronological, stylistic or thematic approach.
-W
+Offered as needed.